Close Menu

 HomedecortodayHomedecortoday

 The roof shields you from the elements, contributes to energy efficiency, and improves the curb appeal of your property.
-The sad news is that even a well-functioning roof can deteriorate over time, resulting in leaks that cause severe damage.
+Even a well-installed roof faces wear from UV exposure, thermal cycling, and storm impact—leading to leaks that cause water damage, mold growth, and structural decay if ignored.

 Professional Maintenance

 Homeowners can perform inspections and some maintenance tasks on their own, but sometimes they may need professional maintenance.
 Experienced roofing services bring knowledge and training to identify potential issues that may not be apparent to a homeowner.
-They can recommend appropriate preventive maintenance plans tailored to your specific roofing system and local weather conditions.
+They can recommend appropriate preventive maintenance plans tailored to your specific roofing system and local weather conditions, aligned with NRCA best practices for long-term performance.
 With that in mind, every aspect of your roof will receive the attention it needs.

 For long-lasting protection, schedule regular maintenance checks and perform necessary repairs as they arise.
 A professional maintenance plan can help you catch and address issues before they worsen.
-The investment in professional services can save you money and headaches in the future.
+Schedule checks every 12–18 months—and immediately after severe weather events—to address small issues before they become $5,000+ repairs.

 Regular Inspections

-Homeowners should conduct visual assessments at least twice a year, ideally in spring and fall.
-Check for visible wear and tear, including cracks, missing shingles, or sagging areas.
+Take 15 minutes twice a year—spring and fall—to walk around your home and scan your roof for warning signs.
+During your bi-annual check, document: cracked flashing around chimneys, granule loss in valleys, soft spots near vents, and sagging deck lines—then photograph findings for your contractor.
 A small crack can become a much larger problem during rain.
 If you aren’t comfortable climbing onto the roof, hire experts who can spot potential issues that may escape the notice of an untrained eye.

 Don’t forget to check the gutters.
 Clogged gutters can lead to water accumulation on the roof surface.
 Clearing debris from gutters allows water to flow freely and reduces the risk of leaks and ice dams in colder months.
 Make inspections a regular part of your maintenance routine and prevent much larger problems from arising.